 I am an Associate Professor at the Medill School of Journalism, Media, Integrated Marketing Communications at Northwestern University.
 I have a Ph.D. in Marketing with a minor in Cultural Sociology.

 Much of my research centers on socio-cultural aspects of consumption.
 Anthropologists Mary Douglas and Baron Isherwood wrote, “Goods are neutral, their uses are social; they can be used as fences or bridges.“ I analyze how people use consumption to create and span those fences and bridges, symbolic boundaries between different types of people.
 I study this through analysis of collective rituals where consumption plays a central role (like gift giving, Christmas celebrations, community festivals) and through the analysis of social class differences in consumption (particularly the role of experiential consumption amongst young adults).

-In addition, I study the role of various forms of marketing communications in creating meaning for stakeholders and consumers and the effects of these communications at the firm and societal levels.
+In another stream of research, I study the role of various forms of marketing communications in creating meaning for stakeholders and consumers and the effects of these communications at the firm and societal levels.